stuttter/wp-auto-linker/README.md

 ### Where can I get support?

-The WordPress support forums: https://wordpress.org/tags/wp-event-calendar/
+The WordPress support forums: https://wordpress.org/plugins/tags/wp-auto-linker/

 ### Can I contribute?

 Yes, please!
-The number of users needing events and calendars in WordPress is always growing.
-Having an easy-to-use API and powerful set of functions is critical to managing complex WordPress installations.
-If this is your thing, please help us out!